ctm/mb2-doc/README.md

 ### Shareable links

 When you're playing on a table, the url that is displayed (e.g. `https://devctm.com:8081/event/2/player/2`) is shareable.
-Anyone who follows that link is then connected to the server with an anonymous read-only view of the table.
+Anyone who follows that link is then connected to the server with an anonymous read-only view of the table you're playing on.
+If you get transferred to another table, the your observers will be transferred too.

 Eventually you'll be connected to a nice page that has a graphical view of the table as well as some information about what you're